 The Fish-Spine was co-developed with Blane Chocklett who is one of the fly fishing industry’s most forward thinking and innovative fly tiers.
 By daisy-chaining a series of articulated shanks, Blane conceived of a way to impart incredibly realistic action into baitfish patterns that has until now been impossible to achieve.
 Multi-jointed “swim flies” with ultra-real action!
-BUY NOW!
+For more, watch the video below.

 - Stainless steel for saltwater flies.